frangucc/thenodechronbook/chapter_1.md

 I think about the teenager who is reading this bookn and what their generation must be up against.
 I think about the responsibility they will have at some point to shape the horizon - to fix all this "technical debt."

+The Hacker Way is a philosophy.
+It can act like a religion, and in the end, it's nothing more than a way of thinking shaped by nothing more than a collection of words and emotions, behaviors and attitudes.
+It contains the theory that we as a people, will not stand for bullshit.

-If everything we do in life is dictated by words in our vocabulary, the thoughts in our minds and what fascinates us, then it might also be said that language and culture can shape our future.
+If everything we do in life is dictated by words in our vocabulary (the thoughts in our minds and what fascinates us), then it might also be said that language and culture can shape our future.
 Then I must ask; is there any way we could come to know a more universal language of technology, something that integrates the culture, emotion, global state and technology, with problem spaces that are deeply important to our civilization.

 ![](https://thumbs.mic.com/MmRjN2Q1YjliNSMvVVVINTRkM251YXhNYWVJejFxYjByOElrVFo0PS8yOHg1NDoxNDY5eDc4Ny8xMjgweDYyMC9maWx0ZXJzOnF1YWxpdHkoNzUpL2h0dHBzOi8vczMuYW1hem9uYXdzLmNvbS9wb2xpY3ltaWMtaW1hZ2VzL2MwcHByY3RoMXNkY2NmajczcW9zZHl5aXlqcHV6eHJwbHp4NXdqc2JmZmpyeWxycGRyY2t0d3B3aXR0dXlkeWIuanBn.jpg)

 Among the teachings of science and technology, could we include love, family and good times, our well being?
 It seems we can't get away from tech.
 It's even attached to us.
 We are born with it in our hands.
 The question is, will we use it to our advantage or to our demise?
-What many anthropologists wonder is will we all come together as a global community and own it, command it and take charge of it?
-Will humans soon begin learning it with our own runaway pace?
+What many anthropologists wonder is will we all come together as a global community and own it, command it and take charge of it, or will we fight it?
+Will humans soon begin learning it with our own runaway pace and will we execute on our knowledge, or will we destroy even more in the process?
 Will there some day be a collective conciousness for all our science and technology?

 I think there already is.
 Google translates all web pages for you now in any language.
 Anyone can access whitepapers and low level science, anytime they want, from anywhere.
-New Data API's and access to super computers on AWS are readily available.
-MIT programmers share the Tao of Programming and new science startups have taken aim at hundreds of decentralization platforms for sharing science data quicker.
+New Data API's and access to super computers on AWS are readily available, and if driven before college, you can go to any University to work on any sorts of problems you want.
+New science startups have even taken aim at decentralizing science and more so than ever, science and tech seem to be a global community.

+The US works with China more than any other two countries to develop billions of technological devices.

-But despite all that, readily available information alone doesn't seem to be what motivates students to flock to Universities around the world that offer clean rooms, academic research programs and places where the toughest problems on the planet are being solved, like Argon and Fermi.
+But despite all the readily available inspiration and information, what motivates students to flock to Universities around the world that offer clean rooms, academic research programs and places where the toughest problems on the planet are being solved, like Argon and Fermi, is still somewhat of a mystery.
 My point?
 How we are each led to these places seems all too random.

 ![](http://www.extremetech.com/wp-content/uploads/2015/06/higgs-2.jpg)